Reel Your Old Memories into the Digital World

 8 mm Movie Projector

 If you inherited some old 8 mm film, you may (strong emphasis on may) have also inherited the original projector that played it.
 More likely though, is that you’ve got some film but nothing to play it on.
-That means you’ve got to track down a good 8mm projector, one that won’t try to eat your reel, and three-bladed shutter projectors with variable speed control are best suited for such the occasion.
+That means you’ve got to track down a good 8mm projector, one that won’t try to eat your film reel, and three-bladed shutter projectors with variable speed control are best suited for such the occasion.
 Only problem – they’re not that easy to come by.

 Next, you’ll need a working camcorder that has variable exposure and shutter speed control.
 No, your smartphone is not a substitute, sorry millennials.